Austin Apartments and Your Income

 Ideally, properties like to see at least six months employment history at the same job.
 But they will still work with you if, you can supply a letter from your new employer (on company stationary) stating what you earn and how many hours you work.
 Most properties want three times the amount of the rent, some will work with 2.5 times and a very few will work with two times the rent.

 The math is pretty simple.
-Take your gross income and divide it by three or 2.5 and that's what you qualify for.
+Take your gross income and divide it by three and that's what you qualify for.
 If you're paid in cash, you'll need a letter from your employer.
 Income is one of the four qualifying criteria properties use, and there pretty strict about it.